ParrotSec/documentation/src/en/file-and-directory-permissions.md

 **Execution** permission, repersented by the "**x**" letter.

-The meaning of these permissions is different for files and folders, then we will explain each of the cases.
+The meaning of the permissions is different for files and folders.
+We will explain each of these.

 In the case of a *.txt* file, it has the following permissions:

 	Owner	Group	Other Users
 	r  w  -	r  w  -	r  -  -
-This means that all the system users have permissions to read this file, but only the owner and the members of the owner group can make modifications to this file.
+This means that all the system users have permission to read this file, but only the owner and the members of the owner group can make modifications to this file.

-To calculate the value of a permit, we will base the sum of its decimal values according to the following correspondence:
+To calculate the value, we will base the sum of its decimal values according to the following correspondence:

 |Permission	|r |w| x |
 |-----------------------------------|--|---|----|
 |Decimal Value	|4| 2 | 1 |

-That is, the decimal value for the read permission is 4, the value for write permission is 2 and the value for execution permission is 1.
-Therefore, the possible values for a permission are the following:
+That is, the decimal value for the read permission is 4, the value for write permission is 2 and the value for execute permission is 1.
+The possible values are as follows: